Certificate in Public Opinion & Survey Research

 The curriculum is designed so that it may be completed within one year.
-The courses for the Certificate are part of the Department of Political Science's regular graduate course offerings.
+The courses for the Certificate are part of the School of Public and International Affairs's regular graduate course offerings.
 For those who wish to pursue a Master's degree concurrently with the Certificate program, courses are counted towards the 30 semester credits of course work required for the Master of Arts in Political Science degree.
-The Department's Master's program is designed to be completed within two years, and combining these two programs will not lengthen this time.
+The schools's Master's program is designed to be completed within two years, and combining these two programs will not lengthen this time.

 The Certificate requires 15 semester credits, with the following course work:

 POL 7054, Pro-seminar in Survey Research (4 credits) Principles, methods, and techniques for designing, conducting, and analyzing surveys; sampling procedures; questionnaire construction; data collection, processing and analysis; ethics of polls.

 One graduate course on public opinion, typically either POL 6015 or POL 7015 (4 credits).
 Formation, distribution, and properties of public opinion and its linkage to governmental process in America.

 One graduate-level course on data analysis using statistical software such as SPSS (3 or 4 credits).
 Students may satisfy this requirement with POL 7051 (Statistics for Political Science 1) or another statistics course.